 Additional assistance is always available by contacting the Library at 1-800-451-5724 or via email at firstname.lastname@example.org

-Click on a database to begin searching.
-Some databases may redirect you to Blackboard to enter your username and password to gain access.
+Click on a database to begin searching for journal articles and other materials.
+You will be redirected to to enter your myWilmU email and password to gain access to the database.

 British Library EThOS - Search and order theses online TEL : thèses en ligne http://tel.archives-ouvertes.fr/ Theses Canada Portal http://www.bac-lac.gc.ca/eng/services/theses/Pages/obtain-thesis-dissertation.aspx Theses Canada provides access to bibliographic citations for all the theses in the National Library of Canada Theses Collection.
 Access to full-text theses is available for all items published between January 1, 1998 to August 31, 2002.